yogeshagr/golang/gopl/gopl.md

 ```

 - As with slices, maps cannot be compared to each other; the only legal
-comparison is with nil.
+comparison is with "nil".
 To test whether two maps contain the same keys and the
 same assoicated values, we must wirte a loop:
 ```
 func equal(x, y map[strint]int) bool {